benbao9749/academic/content/authors/admin/_index.md

 # - Visitors
 ---

-I am an international graduate student currently studying neuroscience at Western University.
+**Current graduate work:** I am an international graduate student currently studying neuroscience at Western University.
 I am currently working on the effects of brain stimulation on neural basis of the self, supervised by [Dr. Paul Frewen](https://frewen.ca/meditations/).

-My undergraduate thesis was on the effects of long-term cannabis use on the brain with fMRI data collected by the Human Connectome Project.
+**Undergraduate:** My undergraduate [thesis](https://www.researchgate.net/publication/346411209_Neurofunctional_Impact_of_Chronic_Cannabis_Use_on_Emotion) was on the effects of long-term cannabis use on the brain with fMRI data collected by the Human Connectome Project.

-As an international student from Sichuan, China, and I have 6 years of experience living in Canada working and studying.
-I am keen on bringing more value for people from my academic and personal experience.

-Teaching-wise, I have volunteered for 2 years at Laurentian Learning Center in North Bay teaching adult immigrants English.
-I have also worked as a math instructor for Mathnasium of North Bay.
+**Teaching and volunteering:** As an international student from Sichuan, China, and I have 6 years of experience living in Canada working and studying.
+I have volunteered for 2 years at Laurentian Learning Center in North Bay teaching adult immigrants English.
+I have also taught as a math instructor for [Mathnasium](https://www.mathnasium.ca/northbay) of North Bay.